 We are Mason Bullock Solicitors, a law firm registered with the Solicitors Regulation Authority.
 The owner and principal solicitor is Andrew Crisp.
 He is the data protection representative.

-You can view our contact details by clicking here.
+You can view our contact details at the foot of this page.

 We are the data controller of the personal data that we collect about you.
 As the data controller, we are responsible for how your data is processed.

-This privacy policy explains how we use any personal data we collect about you and your rights in respect of that data.
+This privacy policy explains our cookie policy, how we use any personal data we collect about you and your rights in respect of that data.

 Personal data is any information that relates to a living, identifiable person.
 This can include your name, contact details and other information that you provide to us.